sair-lab/LGL/README.md

           --iteration ITERATION
                                 number of training iteration
           --memory-size MEMORY_SIZE
-                                number of samples
+                                number of examplers
           --seed SEED           Random seed.

 ---
 # Reproduce the results from paper

-* Download the pre-trained models from the [release page](https://github.com/wang-chen/LGL/releases/download/v1.1/loads.zip) and extract it into a folder named 'loads'.
+* Download the [pre-trained models](https://github.com/wang-chen/LGL/releases/download/v1.1/loads.zip) and extract it into a folder named 'loads'.

 * To reproduce all results, you may simply run: